-The Pharisees and Herodians are unlikely allies.
-The Pharisees, according to the priest/historian Flavius Josephus (37-100 AD) who identified himself as a Pharisee, were the religious/political group that was most influential with the people.
-They were known for their scrupulous observance of Jewish religious practices and their authoritative interpretations of Jewish law (Josephus, Antiquities of the Jews, 13.5.9, 10.6; Life 38).
-The Pharisees despised Roman rule, and as a group, they refused to take the oaths of allegiance to Rome and King Herod (Josephus, Antiquities of the Jews, 17.2.4).
-The Herodians, on the other hand, were Greek culture Jews who cooperated with and even admired the Romans.
-They were not known as faithful observers of the Law.
+The Jewish Pharisees and Herodians were unlikely allies.
+According to the priest/historian Flavius Josephus (37-100 AD), who identified himself as a Pharisee, the Pharisees were the religious/political group that was most influential with the people.
+They were known for their scrupulous observance of Jewish religious practices and their authoritative interpretations of Mosaic Law (Josephus, Antiquities of the Jews, 13.5.9, 10.6; Life 38).
+The Pharisees despised Roman rule, and as a group, they refused to take the oaths of allegiance to Rome and the Herodian rulers (Josephus, Antiquities of the Jews, 17.2.4).
+On the other hand, the Herodians were Greek culture Jews who cooperated with and even admired the Romans.
+Herodians were not viewed as faithful observers of the Law.

 The same Pharisees that had challenged Jesus earlier didn't return with this challenge.
 Instead, they sent their disciples who one assumes had not been present in the earlier confrontation with Jesus.
 Perhaps the strategy was that Jesus wouldn't recognize their disciples, and He might speak more freely so they could entrap Him.
 Their representatives begin by attempting to flatter Jesus.
 Their flattery and their plot to trap Jesus underscore their malice and wickedness.
-What is ironic is that for once, even though they are insincere, their statements concerning Jesus are true.
-They ask Jesus if it is "lawful," meaning acceptable according to God, to pay the Roman poll tax (verse 17).
+What is ironic is that, for once, even though they are insincere, their statements concerning Jesus are accurate.
+They ask Jesus if it is "lawful," meaning acceptable according to God's Law, to pay the Roman poll tax (verse 17).

 The Greek word kensos is census in Latin.
-When the Romans deposed Herod the Great's son Archelaus in 6 AD, they imposed direct rule by a Roman governor over Judea.
-At that time they began to impose an annual poll or head tax of a Roman denarius on all the men, women, and slaves from age twelve/fourteen to age sixty-five.
-In Jesus' day, the Roman denarius bore the image of the Emperor Tiberius (ruled 14-37 AD) and the Latin inscription Tiberius Caesar Divi Augusti Filius Augustus Pontiflex Maximus—"Tiberius Caesar, august son of the divine Augustus, high priest" (Harrington, Gospel of Matthew, page 310).
-Tiberius was the adopted son of the previous emperor, Augustus (Octavian), worshipped as a god since his death in 14 AD.
-Payment of the tax had to be in the Roman coinage because it symbolically represented the people's subservience to Roman rule.
+When the Romans deposed Herod the Great's son Archelaus in A.D.
+6, they imposed direct rule over Judea by a Roman governor.
+At the same time, they began to impose an annual poll or head tax of a Roman denarius on all the men, women, and slaves from age twelve/fourteen to age sixty-five.
+In Jesus' day, the Roman denarius bore the image of Emperor Tiberius (ruled A.D.
+14-37) and the Latin inscription Tiberius Caesar Divi Augusti Filius Augustus Pontiflex Maximus—"Tiberius Caesar, august son of the divine Augustus, high priest" (Harrington, Gospel of Matthew, page 310).
+Emperor Tiberius was the adopted son and heir of the previous emperor, Augustus Caesar (Octavian).
+Emperor Augustus was worshipped as a god in the Roman Empire since his death in A.D.
+14. The tax payment had to be in Roman coinage bearing the emperor's image because it symbolically represented the people's subservience to Roman rule.

 The trap they intended to set for Jesus was a two-way trap depending on Jesus' answer.
-If Jesus condemns the tax, He is encouraging the people to reject Rome's authority over Judea and Jesus and could be arrested by the Romans for encouraging insurrection.
-If however, He agrees that the tax bearing the image of the Roman emperor who claims to be the son of a god should be paid to the Romans, He will be taking a position contrary to the feelings of the majority of the common people.
+If He condemned the tax, He encouraged the people to reject Rome's authority over Judea and Jesus and could be arrested by the Romans for encouraging insurrection.
+If, however, Jesus agreed that Jews should pay the Roman tax, using a coin bearing the image of the Roman emperor who claimed to be the son of a god, He would be taking a position contrary to the feelings of the majority of the Jewish people.
 Most Jews saw the claim that Augustus was a god as a sacrilege, and they were unlikely to follow Jesus because they were looking to Him as the liberator-Messiah sent to free them from the Romans.

 18 Knowing their